Uppsala Conflict Data Program

 The Uppsala Conflict Data Program (UCDP) is a data collection program on organized violence, based at Uppsala University in Sweden.
 The UCDP is a leading provider of data on organized violence and armed conflict, and it is the oldest ongoing data collection project for civil war, with a history of almost 40 years.
 UCDP data are systematically collected and have global coverage, comparability across cases and countries, and long time series.
-Data are updated annually and are publicly available, free of charge.
+Data is updated annually and are publicly available, free of charge.
 Furthermore, preliminary data on events of organized violence in Africa is released on a monthly basis.

 The UCDP's data is published annually in the Journal of Peace Research.
 The UCDP also makes its data publicly available through its interactive website, UCDP website.

 Background

 The UCDP began recording information on ongoing violent conflicts in the 1980s.
 It became clear that more systematic and global data on armed conflicts was necessary for conducting research in the expanding academic discipline of peace and conflict studies.

 Initially, the program collected data only on so-called "armed conflicts", defined as fighting exceeding 25 battle-related deaths between two actors of which at least one was a state.
 In later years, the data collection grew, and the program began collecting data on "non-state conflicts" (where neither actor is a state) and "one-sided violence" (where an organized actor attacks unarmed civilians).

 One of the leading researchers associated with the UCDP is Professor Peter Wallensteen that founded and led the program since its initiation until 31 July 2015.
 After this Wallensteen continued to serve as a Senior Advisor for the UCDP.